Upper Midwest braces for blizzard, nearly 2 feet of snow

 Portions of northern Illinois, southern Michigan and southern New York state could get up to half an inch of ice, which could topple power lines and cause outages, AccuWeather said.

+Nearly the state’s entire population “will be able to see snow from some vantage point later this week if they look in the right direction,” UCLA climate scientist Daniel Swain wrote on Twitter.

+Potentially damaging 50 mph (80 kph) winds were predicted along the central coast, and gusts of 70 mph (113 kph) were possible in the mountains.

-As the northern U.S. deals with a winter blast, record warmth is expected in the mid-Atlantic and Southeast — 30 degrees to 40 degrees above normal in some places.
-Record highs are expected from Baltimore to New Orleans and in much of Florida, Pereira said.
+As the northern U.S. deals with a winter blast, record warmth was expected later in the week in the mid-Atlantic and Southeast — 30 degrees to 40 degrees above normal in some places.
+Record highs were likely from Baltimore to New Orleans and in much of Florida, Pereira said.

 Washington, D.C., could hit 80 degrees on Thursday, which would top the record of 78 degrees set in 1874.